-The Lloyds-Turing programme on data-centric engineering has partnered with the Statistical and Applied Mathematical Sciences Institute (SAMSI) to deliver ground-breaking research into uncertainty quantification for numerical methods.
+The Turing’s programme in data-centric engineering in partnership with the Lloyd’s Register Foundation has partnered with the Statistical and Applied Mathematical Sciences Institute (SAMSI) to deliver ground-breaking research into uncertainty quantification for numerical methods.
 Activities are coordinated under a SAMSI ‘working group’ as part of their year-long programme on Quasi Monte Carlo and High-Dimensional Sampling Methods for Applied Mathematics.
 The working group consists of 22 researchers from around the world, listed in the opposite panel.
 The group is co-led by Dr Chris Oates (Newcastle University and Lloyds-Turing) and Dr Tim Sullivan (Free University of Berlin).

 - Reference priors for the probabilistic solution of differential equations.